KimLHill/MSP3/testing.md

 * the points identified in the Lighthouse reports as described in the section above.
 * change the buttons on a very small screen size to improve the user experience as they curently sit on top of each other on very small devices.
 * Add a dynamic method of adding the ingredients for better visual presentation when viewed on the website and to make editing the recipe easier for the user.
-* On some browsers there was a red error line when selecting the recipe category even though the code validation passed to along the recipe to still be edited via successful submission through the 'edit recipe' button.
+* On some browsers there was a red error line when selecting the recipe category even though the code validation passed to allow the recipe to still be edited via successful submission through the 'edit recipe' button.
+So, although the code still works and the functionality still works as intended, there is a bug that needs to be fixed.
-* add an additional password checker when a new user registers their account to confirm that it is the password they had intended to type in through a second password verification process.
+* Add an additional password checker when a new user registers their account to confirm that it is the password they had intended to type in through a second password verification process.
 * The features as listed in the 'Future Scope' section of the README.md file.